jbcodeforce/openshift-studies/docs/oc-cli.md

 # oc cheat sheet

-oc is a tool written in Go to interact with an openshifr cluster (one at a time).
+oc is a tool written in Go to interact with an openshift cluster (one at a time).
 State about the current login session is stored in the home directory of the local user running the oc command.

 #### Login